ralphmartynward/ralphmartynward/README.md

 ### Hello everyone 👋

-👋 Hi, I’m chuks Ralph Ward
+- 👋 Hi, I’m Ralph Ward
-👀 I’m interested to work as a freelance for hybrid positions 🌱 I’m currently working as a Data Analyst
+- 👀 I’m interested to work as a freelance for hybrid positions
+- 🌱 I’m currently working as a Data Analyst
-💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects
+- 🙋‍♂️ Feel free to reach out through my e-mail or my LinkedIn

 <!-- HTML approach -->